-Just walk in for an informal, friendly, and confidential consultation.
+Just drop in for an informal, friendly, and confidential consultation.
 Speaking with a counselor consultant can help provide insight, solutions, and information about other resources.

 Let’s Talk is not a substitute for formal counseling and doesn’t constitute mental health treatment, but the counseling consultants can listen to your specific problems and introduce you to what it’s like to speak to a member of our staff.

 No topic is off limits.
 Common concerns include:

 - family problems

 Fall 2016 (September 6 - December 15)

 Please note: Consultants may not begin new conversations with students within the last 15 minutes of the shift.

 |Monday||11 am - 1 pm||Red Gym, Mezzanine (Check TITU)||Alyssa Levy-Hussen